 I’m not sure about you, but my recent life highlights have been outings to the grocery store, Zoom sessions with family members, and the occasional socially distanced visit with friends.
 Needless to say, my children (and myself) have been going a little stir-crazy.
 I’m sure you are able to relate to this on a deeply personal level.

 As a result, our family has been spending as much time out-of-doors as possible.
-One of our favorite outdoor activities has always been hiking, even when our children were babies.
-You may have a bub of your own and have been itching to hit the trails, but you’re unsure if it’s worth the potential aggravations.
+One of our favourite outdoor activities has always been hiking, even when our children were babies.
+You may have a bub of your own and have been itching to hit the trails, but you’re unsure if it’s worth the potential aggravation.

 This post is part of our baby travel advice series and outdoor adventures – come check out all the handy advice on our site for new travelling families

 Before we dive into the particulars of baby hiking gear, we wanted to discuss some general factors to keep in mind.
 These are meant to ease worries and frustrations on your end in order for you and bub to have the best experience possible.

 While you don’t want to pack like you’re taking a 10-day cruise, it’s best to slightly over-prepare when hiking with a baby.
 This means setting out a few extra sets of clothes, diapers, and even an extra bottle or serving of formula.
 These additional items won’t add much additional weight to your pack, but they will come in handy in any unforeseen situations.

 The single most important piece of advice (in our lived experiences and opinion) is to have patience.
 Hiking with an infant can be enjoyable and fun for everyone included, but that doesn’t mean nothing will go awry.